 This is a very significant grant by Conect4Children funding for our clinical trial and here is what they said on announcing the programme back in April 2019: “Conect4Children has launched its first portfolio of pan-European paediatric studies.
 Building a clinical trial infrastructure for the development of innovative and safer medicines for children in Europe.
 Read their press release here: https://bit.ly/2IMZiVB ”

-The trial will investigate the potential for better acute treatments for Kawasaki Disease.
-The trial team of expert clinicians is led by Dr Despina Eleftheriou and Prof Paul Brogan (both Scientific Advisory Board members for Societi).
+The trial is underway and is investigating the potential for better acute treatments for Kawasaki Disease.
+The trial team of expert clinicians is led by Prof Despina Eleftheriou and Prof Paul Brogan (both Scientific Advisory Board members for Societi).

-Societi is a partner in the trial team and we’ll be involved throughout.
-Work is underway across Europe – led by our team here in the UK.
+Societi is a partner in the trial team and we are involved throughout.
+This work is underway across Europe – led by our team here in the UK.